kdave/btrfs-progs/Documentation/btrfs-filesystem.rst

                 logic.
 Reasonable values are from tens to hundreds of megabytes.

         --step SIZE
-                Perform defragmention in the range in SIZE steps and flush (*-f*) after each one.
+                Perform defragmentation in the range in SIZE steps and flush (*-f*) after each one.
                 The range is default (the whole file) or given by *-s* and *-l*, split into the steps or done in one go if the step is larger.
 Minimum range size is 256KiB.